 Gastroschisis can be diagnosed as early as 14 weeks into a pregnancy through a routine ultrasound.

-When are you referred to the Cardinal Glennon St. Louis Fetal Care Institute with a diagnosis of gastroschisis, our dedicated and multi-disciplinary team focus on monitoring you and your baby’s health.
-This includes performing ultrasounds and fetal heart rate monitoring (nonstress test) to carefully watch for any signs of fetal distress.
+When are you referred to the Cardinal Glennon St. Louis Fetal Care Institute with a diagnosis of gastroschisis, our dedicated and multi-disciplinary team focuses on monitoring you and your baby’s health.
+This includes performing ultrasounds and fetal heart rate monitoring to carefully watch for any signs of fetal distress.

 If doctors notice that the hole in the abdomen is closing too tightly around the intestines, early delivery may be needed.
 Many babies with gastroschisis arrive a few weeks early, around 36 to 37 weeks.